-STRICT PRODUCTS LIABILITY - DESIGN DEFECT UNDER THE LAWS OF THE STATES OF COLORADO, FLORIDA, GEORGIA, NEW JERSEY, NEW YORK, OREGON, TENNESSEE, TEXAS and WEST VIRGINIA
+STRICT PRODUCTS LIABILITY - DESIGN DEFECT UNDER THE LAWS OF THE STATES OF ARIZONA, MARYLAND, NEVADA, NEW YORK, NORTH CAROLINA, and SOUTH CAROLINA

-- 316. Plaintiffs reallege and incorporate the allegations made above as if fully set forth below. - 317.
-Gilead is the manufacturer and seller of the TDF Drugs. - 318.
-The TDF Drugs reached Plaintiffs without substantial change to the condition in which they were sold. - 319.
+- 308. Plaintiffs reallege and incorporate the allegations made above as if fully set forth below. - 309.
+Gilead is the manufacturer and seller of the TDF Drugs. - 310.
+The TDF Drugs reached Plaintiffs without substantial change to the condition in which they were sold. - 311.
 The TDF Drugs are unreasonably dangerous and unsafe for their intended purpose because they include TDF, which causes kidney and bone toxicity, as the design for delivering tenofovir to the body.
-The design defect existed in these products at the time they left Gilead's possession. - 320.
+The design defect existed in these products at the time they left Gilead's possession. - 312.
 Stribild is also unreasonably dangerous and unsafe for its intended purpose because it combines 300 mg TDF with cobicistat, which enhances TDF toxicity.
-The design defects existed in Stribild at the time it left Gilead's possession.
+The design defects existed in Stribild at the time it left Gilead's possession. - 313.
+The TDF Drugs are not as safe as current technology could make them, nor were they as safe as then-current technology could make them when Gilead first manufactured and distributed each of the TDF Drugs. - 314.
+The TDF Drugs were not incapable of being made safe at the time of manufacture and distribution.
+Gilead knew, before it manufactured and distributed each of the TDF Drugs, that TAF was more potent than TDF and reduced the risk of kidney and bone toxicity compared to TDF.
+Gilead also knew that it could reduce the dose of TDF in Stribild and achieve the same antiviral response with less kidney and bone toxicity.
+The TDF Drugs are therefore not unavoidably unsafe.

-69 Plaintiffs assert claims under the laws of the states in which they reside and ingested the relevant TDF Drugs.
+&lt;sup>69 Plaintiffs assert claims under the laws of the states in which they reside and ingested the relevant TDF Drugs.